asnr/asnr.github.io/_drafts/2016-03-06-your-own-r-package-reposity-quick-smart.md

 categories: [R, windows]
 ---

 If you're writing R for as part of your day job, you'll invitably find yourself wrapping commonly used code into a package, and if you're working in a team, you'll... what?
 Drop the source code into a directory everyone has access to and tell the team to `install.packages("file://some_dir/my_package", repos = NULL, type = "source")`?
 Point them to a local, github or bitbucket repo and tell them to `devtools::install_git`,  `devtools::install_github` or `devtools::install_bitbucket` respectively?

+Let's set up a CRAN-like package repository to host your (or your company's) private packages.
+We might come in expecting that We don't want to spend time fiddling with servers or networks, so we're going to host our repository on a

 Wouldn't it be nice if everyone could just `install.packages('my_package')`?

 Make a directory, call it anything.
 (I called it `R`.)